-The Preferential Procurement Regulations 2011 and 2017 issued in terms of the Preferential Procurement Policy Framework Act of 2000 2017 permits the Department of Trade and Industry in consultation with the National Treasury to designate a sector, sub-sector or industry or product in accordance with national development and industrial policies for local production and content and stipulate a minimum threshold for local product to advertise the invitation to tender with a specific condition that only locally produced goods or locally manufactured goods, meeting the stipulated minimum threshold for local production and content, will be considered.
+The Preferential Procurement Regulations 2011 and 2017 issued in terms of the Preferential Procurement Policy Framework Act of 2000 2017 permits the Department of Trade and Industry in consultation with the National Treasury to designate a sector, sub-sector or industry or product in accordance with national development and industrial policies for local production and content and stipulate a minimum threshold for local production and content.
+An organ of state is required in the case of a designated sector or product to advertise the invitation to tender with a specific condition that only locally produced goods or locally manufactured goods, meeting the stipulated minimum threshold for local production and content, will be considered.